 Of course a trip to Tanzania is all about the wildlife, but we want your down time to be remarkable too.
-The Elewana Collection offers unique and uncompromising luxury in the most spectacular settings.
+The Elewana Collection offers unique and uncompromising luxury safari lodges in Tanzania in the most spectacular settings.
 Enjoy the diversity of differing styles of accommodation whilst being guaranteed incredible levels of service, some of the best food in the bush and the most breathtaking places to lay your head each night.

 A leafy sanctuary of serenity.

 Elewana Arusha Coffee Lodge

 On the edge of Arusha, in the foothills of Mount Meru, elegant Elewana Arusha Coffee Lodge is the ideal place to shake off the stresses of travel and sink into holiday mode.
 Its handsome suites are scattered amid a working coffee plantation – a leafy sanctuary of serenity.
 Here, you can relax in your room’s decadent four-poster, by your real log fire or on your private veranda overlooking the aromatic Arabica bushes.
 You can unwind by the pool or in the spa.
 You can linger over lunch in the garden, dine on fine fusion cuisine or join an open-air Swahili-style feast.
 Don’t miss the fascinating tree-to-cup tour around the grounds and visit Shanga, a social enterprise based on site that employs people with disabilities to create quality handmade products – you can watch the artisans at work and pick up a souvenir or two.

 - Set in the lush grounds of a working coffee plantation